A Theory of Auditability for Allocation Mechanisms: Introduction

-Our findings may contribute to the ongoing discussions and evaluations of popular mechanisms for practical application.
+These findings may contribute to the ongoing discussions and evaluations of popular mechanisms for practical application.
 Traditionally, many school districts in the US have been using Immediate Acceptance for centralized assignment.
-Starting from the early 2000s, many major school districts transitioned to the Deferred Acceptance mechanism, potentially because the latter mechanism is \textit{strategy-proof}.
-That means, in theory, parents do not have to worry about finding the best strategy for ranking schools \citep{abdulkadiroglu/sonmez:03}.
+Starting from the early 2000s, many major school districts transitioned to the Deferred Acceptance mechanism, potentially because the latter mechanism is \textit{strategy-proof} \citep{roth:82,dubins/freedman:81}.
+That means, in theory, parents do not have to worry about finding the best strategy for ranking schools.
 Currently, Deferred Acceptance is used for student assignment in Boston, New York City, Denver, Chicago, New Orleans, Newark, and Indianapolis.
-Despite these transitions, the Immediate Acceptance still remains one of the most common school assignment mechanisms.
-The mechanism is used in Charlotte-Mecklenburg, Miami-Dade, Minneapolis, Seattle, Tampa-St. Petersburg, and many other school districts in the US and around the world.
-To the best of our knowledge, we provide a first theoretical comparison of Immediate Acceptance and Deferred Acceptance in terms of a new interesting and important dimension.
-More specifically, we find that Immediate Acceptance has superior performance in terms of auditability.
-The findings potentially highlight the importance of addressing trust and transparency considerations, in order to maximize the adoption success of the strategically simple and superior Deferred Acceptance for real-life assignment problems.
+Despite these transitions, Immediate Acceptance remains one of the most common school assignment mechanisms.
+The mechanism is used in Charlotte-Mecklenburg, Miami-Dade, Minneapolis, Seattle, Tampa-St. Petersburg and many other school districts in the US and worldwide.
+In this paper, we formalize a notion of auditability.
+To the best of our knowledge, we provide the first theoretical comparison of Immediate Acceptance and Deferred Acceptance concerning this dimension.
+Our findings potentially highlight the importance of addressing trust and transparency considerations for real-life assignment problems.